Morality: Descriptive and normative

-In its descriptive sense, "morality" refers to personal or cultural values, codes of conduct or social mores from a society that provides these codes of conduct in which it applies and is accepted by an individual.
-It does not connote objective claims of right or wrong, but only refers to that which is considered right or wrong.
+In its descriptive sense, "morality" refers to personal or cultural values, codes of conduct or social mores that are observed to be accepted by a significant number of individuals (not necessarily all) in a society.
+It does not connote objective claims of right or wrong, but only refers to claims of right and wrong that are seen to be made and to conflicts between different claims made.
 Descriptive ethics is the branch of philosophy which studies morality in this sense.

 In its normative sense, "morality" refers to whatever (if anything) is actually right or wrong, which may be independent of the values or mores held by any particular peoples or cultures.
 Normative ethics is the branch of philosophy which studies morality in this sense.

 Realism and anti-realism

 Philosophical theories on the nature and origins of morality (that is, theories of meta-ethics) are broadly divided into two classes: